 Make sure you check the My Disney Experience App to find where your favorite character is located.
 Our Guide to Finding Characters at Walt Disney World has further information.

-The Animal Kingdom provides extensive facilities for all forms of disabilities including visual, auditory, mobility & cognitive disabilities.
-Guests are able to contact Walt Disney World at (407) 560-2547 or [email protected] prior to their visit to discuss requirements.
+The Animal Kingdom provides extensive facilities for all disabilities, including visual, auditory, mobility & cognitive disabilities.
+Guests can contact Walt Disney World at (407) 560-2547 or email@example.com before their visit to discuss requirements.

-Our Guide to Disabilities at the Walt Disney World has plenty of essential information including ECV Hire, Dietary Issues and details on the Disability Access Service.
+Our Guide to Disabilities at the Walt Disney World has plenty of essential information.

 Useful Information when visiting the Animal Kingdom

 Sometimes it is difficult to find the answers to all your questions before your visit to the Animal Kingdom.
-We have grouped a collection of the most common Animal Kingdom questions in a new Guide on Modern Life is Good.
+We have grouped the most common Animal Kingdom questions in a separate guide.

 - Available to Hire at The Animal Kingdom